Taking notes is quite frustrating.

 However, there are some occasions where recording information is perfectly fine:

-- When lecturers are just extremely fast (Pro Tip: Watch a YouTube video for this lecture BEFORE going to class.
+- When lecturers are just extremely fast (In that case, just watch a YouTube video before even going to class.
 You’ll filter out main ideas faster.)

 - You want to just “capture” the information for future reference (You don’t want to remember ALL hyperlinks, titles, and authors for references, do you?)